Multi-level loop equations for $\beta$-corners processes: Introduction and main result

 We call the expressions in (\ref{eq:mN1_gen_intro}) and (\ref{eq:mN2_gen_intro}) equations because once we multiply both sides by an analytic function and integrate around a closed contour the integrals involving $R_{1}$ and $R_2$ will give zero due to analyticity.
 In Section \ref{Section3} we explain how to use Theorem \ref{MainNek1_intro}, or rather its generalizations Theorems \ref{MainNek1} and \ref{MainNek2} in the main text, to obtain integral equations that relate the joint cumulants of the Stieltjes transforms of the empirical measures on the different levels.
 Specifically, in Lemma \ref{CrudeCumExp} we obtain integral equations that relate the joint cumulants of the random analytic functions

 evaluated at different complex points.
 Here, $L > 0$ is an arbitrary positive scaling parameter.

 Theorem \ref{MainNek1_intro} is a multi-level analogue of the discrete loop equations obtained in \cite{BGG, DK2020}, which in turn go back to the work of Nekrasov \cite{N}.
-While our proof is similar in spirit to the ones in \cite{BGG, DK2020, N}, essentially performing a careful residue calculation, we remark that the computation is much more subtle.
+Our proof is similar in spirit to the ones in \cite{BGG, DK2020, N}, essentially performing a careful residue cancellation.
+This cancellation is a bit trickier in the multi-level setting and the closest analogue we could find is \cite[Appendix A]{NT22}.
 The main difficulty lies in the construction of $R_{1}$ and $R_2$.
 In \cite{BGG} the construction comes from the work \cite{N}; however, we are not aware of a proper analogue for $R_1$ and $R_2$ in the multi-level settings in the physics literature.
-We also mention that recently a different generalization of the Nekrasov equations from \cite{BGG} was proposed in \cite{JH20}, called {\em dynamical loop equations}.
-At this time it seems that the generalization in \cite{JH20} is unrelated to the one in Theorem \ref{MainNek1_intro}.
+We also mention that recently a different generalization of the loop equations was proposed in \cite{GH22}, called {\em dynamical loop equations}, see also \cite{JH20}.
+At this time it is unclear whether and how our multi-level equations relate to the dynamical loop equations algebraically.
+In \cite[Section 1.3]{DK24} we explain that from a probabilistic point of view our loop equations provide access to the ``level'' integrals of the Stieltjes transforms, while the dynamical loop equations describe how one level changes if the previous is fixed, i.e. they provide access to the ``level'' derivatives.

 We find it remarkable that out multi-level equations in Theorems \ref{MainNek1} and \ref{MainNek2} have a somewhat different form depending on whether $\theta \neq 1$ or $\theta = 1$.
 This is not the case for the single-level Nekrasov equations from \cite{BGG}.
 We believe that it was crucial for us to find the correct observables in the Theorem \ref{MainNek1} for general $\theta \neq 1$ first and then specialize to $\theta=1$, which made the derivation of the equations notably harder.